nzaillian/gretel-erb/README.md

 ==========

-Gretel-ERB is a a fork of [Lasse Bunk's 'gretel'](http://github.com/lassebunk/gretel) that gives you much more control of your breadcrumb's layout by using ERB templates for rendering.
+Gretel-ERB is a a fork of [Lasse Bunk's 'gretel'](http://github.com/lassebunk/gretel) that gives you much more control over your breadcrumb's layout by using ERB templates for rendering.
 This fork was authored by [Nicholas Zaillian](http://nicholas.zaillian.com) ([Washington Square Interactive](http://washingtonsquareinteractive.com)) to resolve issues encountered during the ongoing development of [GoodTix](http://goodtix.org).